 Younger drivers, by definition, have less experience driving than other drivers.
 This is paired with a propensity to take greater risks and potentially misjudge circumstances and situations out on the road.
-Region 2 has historically experienced a greater rate of younger driver crashes than the State however in recent years' younger driver crashes in the region have dipped below the State rate, as shown in Figure 18.
+Region 2 has historically experienced a greater rate of younger driver crashes than the State, however from 2011 through 2013 younger driver crashes in the region dipped below the State rate but began to rise again in 2013, as shown in Figure 18.
 Nonetheless additional consideration should be given to address younger driver crashes in the region.